genesiscommunitysuccess/docs/docs/euc-replace/generate-the-trading-app.md

 The fields and tables can be adjusted to suit your new app.
 For example, we can remove INSTRUMENT_ID and COUNTERPARTY_ID LATER ON when we add them to intellij, as our intellij project will be importing them from ref_data_app.
 Additionally we can tweak TRADE_ID to be a STRING and use a “sequence” definition to generate the fields

-## Run **genesisInstall**
+## Run genesisInstall

-The next step is to run genesisInstall, which will run checks and highlight any issues.
+The next step is to run **genesisInstall**, which will run checks and highlight any issues.

 ### Example of a fail (duplicated fields)

 Let’s be practical here.
-Without changing the application, run genesisInstall.
+Without changing the application, run **genesisInstall**.

 This will fail because of duplicate fields with wrong types.
 Remove the following duplicated fields/tables: